 Then one day I had one of those weird woo-woo things happen to me.

 At the time I had no idea how it was going to impact me and I certainly didn’t know that it would solve my seasickness issue.

 I sat in the cockpit knowing that we were about to leave.
 Simon and I were only moving the boat from an anchorage into a marina so it was a very short trip.
 Just the same, I watched my body start to tighten up.
 It’s as if I was above myself looking at my body and thinking, ‘Why the heck are you doing this?’
 I deliberately paid attention to my thoughts and body.

 I remember thinking, ‘If I’m going to carry on sailing I don’t want to feel this way anymore.
 What’s the point?’

-Next I got up and started walking towards the anchor.
-Half way up the port side I heard myself say, ‘I am free.
+Next, I got up and started walking toward the anchor.
+Halfway up the port side, I heard myself say, ‘I am free.
 I am free.
 I am free.’
 I then was looking at myself from above and I saw what looked like a taco shell unwrap from my whole body and fall to the deck.

-My shoulders dropped, I felt like a cloud and it’s as if a switch went on.
+My shoulders dropped, I felt like a cloud and it was as if a switch went on.
 I pulled up the anchor and felt like a foreigner in my body.
 I felt good.
 I felt giddy.

 I mean – I felt really great.
 Was it a fluke?

-Side note – the stomach accupressure point is about three fingers above your bellybutton.
+Side note – the stomach acupressure point is about three fingers above your belly button.
 You just push and can feel a bit of a pulse.
 It’s supposed to stop the stomach from telling the brain that there is an upset in the tummy.